Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 1. Look up *weak* and *unowned*:
 - How are they similar?
 How do they differ?
 - When would you use one over the other?
 2. What are the defaults (*weak*, *strong*, *unowned*) for the following constructs?
+What is your guess as to why Apple chose those defaults for each construct?
 - arrays?
 - @IBOutlets?
-What is your guess as to why Apple chose those defaults for each construct?
+- Closures?
 3. In a fresh (leaky) version of the LeakyStarship app, use the Memory Graph Tool to examine the two `ContiguousArrayStorage` objects:
 - Research why these objects are causing memory leaks
 - Resolve those memory leaks